snobu/destreamer/README.md

 $ node destreamer.js --username username@example.com --outputDirectory "videos" \
     --videoUrls list.txt
 ```

-**DO NOT RUN IN AN ELEVATED SHELL ON WINDOWS**, not going to work, Chromium will keep crashing.

 Passing `--username` is optional.
 It's there to make logging in faster (the username field will be populated automatically on the login form).